Browse by Topic

 Depending on the file size, the length of the video, and the connection speed, each of these things could take different lengths of time and determine how long the overall process takes.

-For Facebook, once your video has finished uploading, click the small pencil icon at the bottom left of the video to adjust the title.
+For Facebook, once your video has finished uploading, you can edit the video title in the field below the video.

-For Instagram and Pinterest, you can choose a thumbnail for your video.
+For Instagram, TikTok, and Pinterest, you can choose a thumbnail for your video.
 By default, the first frame of the video (0 seconds) will be used as the thumbnail.
 If you'd like to change your thumbnail, you'll follow these steps:

 1. Once your video has finished uploading, click Edit Thumbnail,

-2. Drag the slider to the position in the video you'd like to use as the cover/thumbnail image,
+2. Drag the slider to the position in the video you'd like to use as the cover/thumbnail image.
+(For Facebook and Instagram, we do not recommend using the last frame as the thumbnail, as there is a bug that will cause an error and prevent the post from publishing).

 3. Click Save.